Skip to main content

 Walking is an excellent way to gently exercise your body and add some physical activity to your day.
 You could find daily walking particularly beneficial for many reasons, from health to happiness.
 For example, walking for an average of 30 minutes a day can lower the risk of heart disease, stroke, and diabetes by 30-40%.

 Exercise doesn’t need to be strenuous to be beneficial for your health.
-The Australian Physical Activity and Sedentary Behaviour Guidelines recommend people over 65 do 30 minutes of moderate-intensity activity each day.
+The Australian Physical Activity and Sedentary Behaviour Guidelines recommend people over 65 do 30 minutes of moderate-intensity activity on most days, preferably every day.

 You could choose to walk at a steady pace, or have short walks throughout the day, or walk up and down hills and stairs.
 Every little bit helps!
 Having the ability to walk without support is one of the best indicators of independent living.